moiatgit/rustbook/src/ch20-02-multithreaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-18/src/lib.rs:here}}
 ```

-<span class="caption">Listing 20-18: Sharing the receiver among the workers
+<span class="caption">Llistat 20-18: Sharing the receiver among the workers
 using `Arc` and `Mutex`</span>

 In `ThreadPool::new`, we put the receiver in an `Arc` and a `Mutex`.
 For each